iamskp99/stone-paper-scissor/README.md

 # stone-paper-scissor
-This is a code breaker game made with python.
-In this game,you will have to guess a no. and there will be a result.
+This is a stone-paper-scissor game made with python.
+In this game,you will have to guess from the options and there will be a result.